 Where is RailCamp?
 RailCamp is held in East Newark, Delaware (RailCamp East) and Tacoma, Washington (RailCamp West).
 Lodging and meals are provided as part of the Program.

 What is included in the G. Lawson Clark Scholarship?
-Tuition, meals, and lodging at the camp are included in the scholarship for the student.
-Transportation to and from RailCamp is NOT included.
+Tuition, meals, and lodging at the camp are included in the scholarship for the student only.
+Transportation to and from RailCamp and all other expenses are NOT included.

 The G. Lawson Clark Memorial RailCamp Scholarship was set up as an annual scholarship by the Chapter’s Board of Directors in 1998 as a tribute to a long-time member and supporter of our organization.
 The purpose of the scholarship is to encourage young people to have an interest in railroads and their importance in America, past and present.
 The scholarship is awarded annually in the spring to a high-school student, usually from the Washington, D.C. area, that shows an interest and aptitude in railroads and history.